 - A Song of Ice and Fire:

 - Jaime and Cersei Lannister have a long-term twincestuous relationship going on, and they have three kids together.
 (Also, their parents were cousins.)
 We know dwarfism is a genetic disorder that's present in their family—their brother Tyrion is a dwarf—but all three of their kids are of normal height.
 However, the eldest, Joffrey, is a blatant case of The Caligula.
-Alternatively, this could be viewed as a subverted version of this trope, as Cerseis other two children Tommen and Myrcella are total sweethearts with nothing wrong with them, thus implying that Joffreys issues are all Joffrey-related.
+Alternatively, this could be viewed as a Subverted Trope, as Cersei's other two children—Tommen and Myrcella—are total sweethearts with nothing wrong with them, thus implying it's not a pattern: Joffrey's just a jerkass.

 - In Harry Potter and the Half-Blood Prince, Dumbledore says he partially attributes the mania of the Gaunt family to frequent marriage between cousins in an effort to keep the bloodline pure.